SOUTHEASTERN ELECTRIC COOPERATIVE, INC.

 SECTION 12.05 Assignment and Gift by Failure to Claim

-If any member or former member fails to claim or cash any cash retirement of capital credits or their payment from the Cooperative within six (6) years after payment of the same has been made available to them by check mailed to them at their last address furnished by them to the Cooperative, such failure shall be and constitutes an irrevocable assignment and gift by such member of such capital credit or other payments to the Cooperative, as authorized by Law.
+If any member or former member fails to claim or cash any cash retirement of capital credits or their payment from the Cooperative within six (6) years after payment of the same has been made available by check mailed to the last address furnished to the Cooperative, such failure shall be and constitutes an irrevocable assignment and gift by such member of such capital credit or other payments to the Cooperative, as authorized by Law.

 SECTION 12.06 Rules of Order